torome/memories/README.md

 Memories
 ========

-An android app build for beautiful memories.
+An app for the comparison between native and phonegap/cordova.

-JaronTai - dbzard@gmail.com
+JaronTai - jaroncn@gmail.com